 Merging Collections

-Two or more existing ArchiveBox collection dirs can be merged together by simply combining the contents of archive/*
+Two or more existing ArchiveBox collection dirs can be merged together by simply combining the contents of archive/* and re-running archivebox init to pull the new Snapshots into the index.

 [!WARNING] Snapshot folders are identified by their timestamp (in milliseconds), this is normally not a problem for archives collected on one machine, but when merging archives from two different instances that ran at the same time it means there is a small chance of conflicts.
 Check the contents of

-before merging, and backup any directories that may conflict before proceeding.
+archive/before merging, and backup any directories that may conflict before proceeding.

 Upgrade both old collections to the most recent ArchiveBox version (following instructions above)